Anglo-German Naval Agreement: Impact

 "Field Marshal Göring's threat that in certain circumstances Germany might, presumably after denouncing the Anglo-German Naval Agreement of 1935, proceed to build up to 100% of the British fleet is clearly bluff [emphasis in the original].
 In view of the great existing disparities in the size of the two navies this threat could only be executed if British construction were to remain stationary over a considerable period of years whilst German tonnage was built up to it.
 This would not occur.
 Although Germany is doubtless capable of realizing the 35% figure by 1942 if she so desires, or even appreciably earlier, it seems unlikely (considering her difficulties in connection with raw material, foreign exchange and the necessity of giving priority to her vast rearmament on land and in the air, and considering our own big programme) that she would appreciably exceed that figure during the next few years.
 This is not to say we have not every interest in avoiding a denunciation of the Anglo-German Agreement of 1935, which would create a present state of uncertainty as to Germany's intentions and the ultimate threat of an attempt at parity with our Navy, which must be regarded as potentially dangerous given that Germany has been credited with a capacity for naval construction little inferior to our own.
 Indeed, so important is the Naval Agreement to His Majesty's Government that it is difficult to conceive that any general understanding between Great Britain and Germany, such as General Göring is believed to desire, would any longer be possible were the German Government to denounce the Naval Agreement.
 In fact, a reaffirmation of the latter in all probability have to figure as part of such a general understanding.

 The German Navy was for Germany mainly an instrument for putting political pressure on Britain.
 Before the war, Germany would have been willing to cease or moderate its naval competition with Britain but only in return for a promise of its neutrality in any European conflict.
-Hitler attempted the same thing by different methods, but, like other German politicians, he saw only one side of the picture.
+Hitler attempted the same thing by different methods, but like other German politicians, he saw only one side of the picture.
 It is clear from his writings that he was enormously impressed with the part played by the prewar naval rivalry in creating bad relations between the two countries.
-Thus he argued that the removal of this rivalry was all that was necessary to obtain good relations.
+Thus, he argued that the removal of that rivalry was all that was necessary to obtain good relations.
 By making a free gift of an absence of naval competition, he hoped that relations between the two countries would be so improved that Britain should not, in fact, find it necessary to interfere with Germany's continental policy.